mod_rcsmod_rcs.c file for

 as transparent to the client as possible.
 This also means that if

-is in use as well, mod_rcs
+mod_linuxprivs is in use as well, mod_rcs will

 not be able to make the necessary changes; the log will show messages